pcorpx/first_django_lesson/README.md

 This website based on Django and serves as a learning project.
 It presents information about different places on the map.
 It has convinient admin panel.

+## Getting Started

+These instructions will get you a copy of the project up and running on your local machine for use.

 ### Prerequisites

 Clone project to your local machine: